 -

-The data center locality analysis for May 2, 2026, identified locality issues in 68.3% of the 82 articles reviewed, highlighting significant challenges in site development.
-Government policy emerged as the most frequent issue type, followed by community pushback and zoning permit difficulties.
-Notably, states such as Virginia, Utah, Indiana, and Kansas exhibited higher concentrations of locality concerns, with a general category also accounting for a notable share.
-These findings indicate persistent regulatory and community engagement challenges affecting data center deployment in key regions.
+The data center locality analysis for June 10, 2026, identified locality issues in 71.4% of the 91 articles reviewed, indicating a high prevalence of challenges in data center development.
+Government policy emerged as the most significant issue type, accounting for nearly half of the reported problems (32), followed by community pushback (13) and zoning permit difficulties (10).
+Ohio reported the highest number of locality issues (9), with notable concentrations also in Pennsylvania, Washington, and New Mexico.
+These findings suggest regulatory and community-related barriers remain critical factors impacting data center projects, particularly in specific key states.

 Today’s Data Center News at a Glance